-Within restricted funds, because of accounting for the Local Government Pension Scheme (LGPS), the academy trust recognises a pension fund deficit totalling £87,000 (2021: £208,000).
+Within restricted funds, because of accounting for the Local Government Pension Scheme (LGPS), the academy trust recognises a pension fund deficit totalling £102,000 (2022: £87,000).
 This does not lead to an immediate liability for this amount.
 Similarly, if there were a pension surplus included in the restricted fund this would not create an immediately realisable asset that can be expended for the specific purposes of that fund.
 A surplus or deficit position of the pension scheme would generally result in a cash flow effect for the academy trust in the form of an increase or decrease in employers' pension contributions over a period of years.
 The academy trust thus takes this fact into account when reviewing current business plans and budgets, ascertaining how the pension costs might affect budgets in the future.
-On the basis that increased pension contributions should generally be met from the academy trust's budgeted annual income, whilst the deficit might not be eliminated, there should be no actual cash flow deficit on the fund or direct impact on the unrestricted reserves of the academy trust due to the recognition of the deficit.
+On the basis that increased pension contributions should generally be met from the academy trust's budgeted annual income, whilst the deficit might not be eliminated, there should be no actual cash flow deficit.

 The trust also receives funding for the explicit purpose of purchasing items of a capital nature.
 As this income should not be used to fund fluctuations in revenue funding it is held separately from the restricted general reserves as restricted fixed asset reserves.
-The trust's current level of restricted fixed asset reserves is £42,309,218 (2021: £42,704,806), which can only be realised by disposing of tangible fixed assets.
-All capital funding received in the year has been spent (2021: £nil unspent).
+The trust's current level of restricted fixed asset reserves is $\pounds 41,802,535$ (2022: $\pounds 42,309,218$ ), which can only be realised by disposing of tangible fixed assets.
+There was unspent capital at the year-end of $\pounds 15,526$ (2022: $\pounds nil$ unspent).

-The in-year position is a deficit of £140,073 (2021: £28,009 surplus).
-Total funds at 31 August 2022 are £42,787,888 (2021: £43,202,549).
-The restricted funds held as at 31 August 2022 are all available for the general purposes of the academy trust.
-The balance of restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2022 is a net surplus of £565,670 (2021: £705,743).
+The in-year position is a surplus of £181,060 (2022: £140,073 deficit).
+Total funds at 31 August 2023 are £42,446,265 (2022: £42,787,888).
+The restricted funds held as at 31 August 2023 are all available for the general purposes of the academy trust.
+The balance of restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2023 is a net surplus of £745,730 (2022: £565,670).
 The level of reserves held is consistent with the academy trust's reserves policy.